 This educational packed day takes place at the breathtaking location of The Roof Terrace - Rockwater, Nestled right by the water, in Hove, East Sussex

-I have specifically chosen this venue to curate an event away from a hotel conference room or a laptop screen, allowing us all to immerse ourselves in nature with the opportunity for you to interact with the panelists, presenters and sponsors while sparking cognitive pathways with inspiring and engaging knowledge to be able to then implement with your clients once back in clinic.
+I have specifically chosen this venue to curate an event away from a dreary traditional hotel conference room, allowing us all to immerse ourselves in nature with the opportunity for you to interact with the panelists, presenters and sponsors while sparking cognitive pathways with inspiring and engaging knowledge to be able to then implement with your clients once back in clinic.

 Cost